This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 Configuring OpenWRT

-When the router has restarted, it will have a telnet server running listening on 192.168.1.1.
+When the router has restarted the PWR led will lit up, and it will have a telnet server running listening on 192.168.1.1.

 Trying 192.168.1.1...